Pitt & Kantrop

-Pitt & Kantrop is a French-British children's cartoon produced by the European Broadcasting Union (EBU) and Millimages.
-It was shown on BBC One and CBBC in the United Kingdom and on Clan in Spain.
+Pitt & Kantrop is a children's cartoon produced by the European Broadcasting Union (EBU) and Millimages.
+It was shown on BBC One and CBBC in the United Kingdom, Clan in Spain, ABC in Australia, Canal J in France, Rai 3 and Rai Gulp in Italy and Ketnet in Flanders.
 It follows the journey of a 13-year-old boy named Pitt and his pet pterodactyl Kantrop as they adventure through the wilderness of the Stone Age eras, and solve problems in the tribe's village.
 It is from the same creators of Watch My Chops.

 The series title in French, Pitt et Kantrop, is a pun on pithecanthropus.